julrog/nn_vis/README.md

 </p>

 ## Description
 This project was done for my master thesis.
-A general description can be taken from the abstract:
+A general description can be taken from the thesis:

 ### Abstract
 Artificial neural networks is a popular field of research in artificial intelligence.
 The increasing size and complexity of huge models entail certain problems.
 The lack of transparency of the inner workings of a neural network makes it difficult to choose efficient architectures for different tasks.
 It proves to be challenging to solve these problems, and with a lack of insightful representations of neural networks, this state of affairs becomes entrenched.
 With these difficulties in mind a novel 3D visualization technique is introduced.
 Attributes for trained neural networks are estimated by utilizing established methods from the area of neural network optimization.
 Batch normalization is used with fine-tuning and feature extraction to estimate the importance of different parts of the neural network.
 A combination of the importance values with various methods like edge bundling, ray tracing, 3D impostor and a special transparency technique results in a 3D model representing a neural network.
 The validity of the extracted importance estimations is demonstrated and the potential of the developed visualization is explored.